Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 The cost most renters underestimate

-The cost most renters underestimate isn’t the headline rent — it’s the cost of moving.
-Every time a tenancy ends, the renter typically pays end-of-tenancy cleaning, removalists, connection fees at the new property, occasionally storage, and the bond is held in transit between the two properties.
-Spread across a renting career of 10 to 20 years, these moves add up to substantially more than most renters initially budget for.
+The cost renters most often underestimate isn’t the headline rent – it’s moving.
+Every time a tenancy ends you’re typically up for end-of-tenancy cleaning, removalists, connection fees at the new place, sometimes storage, and your bond is locked in transit between the two properties.
+Stretch that across a renting career of 10 to 20 years and the moves add up to far more than most people ever budget for.

-So the practical move, when budgeting for renting in Australia, is to add a buffer for utilities and end-of-tenancy costs above the headline rent, register for any Rent Assistance entitlement that applies, and treat moves as recurring expenses to plan for rather than one-off events.
-That alone closes most of the gap between expected and actual housing costs.
+So when you budget for renting here, do three things: add a buffer for utilities and end-of-tenancy costs on top of the headline rent, claim any Rent Assistance you’re entitled to, and treat moves as a recurring expense rather than a one-off.
+Get those three in place and you’ve closed most of the gap between what you expected to pay and what renting actually costs.